 Developing and strengthening partnerships with the view of mobilizing resources is vital for ITU-D given its mandate with the growing volume and variety of its initiatives, including the regional initiatives, projects and activities to promote sustainable telecommunication/ICT development.

-To this end, partnerships with diverse stakeholders, including other United Nations agencies, international and regional organizations, ITU Member States, ITU-D Sector Members, Associates, Academia and other relevant partners, from developed and developing countries, are necessary to enhance resource mobilization and support ITU-D in the implementation of the outcomes of the WTDC.
+To this end, partnerships [USA ADD]and cooperation with diverse stakeholders, including other United Nations agencies, international and regional organizations, ITU Member States, ITU-D Sector Members, Associates, Academia and other relevant partners, from developed and developing countries, are necessary to enhance resource mobilization and support ITU-D in the implementation of the outcomes of the WTDC.
 Various platforms, services and products are made available by BDT to enhance partnerships.

 References to WTDC Resolutions, WSIS Action Lines and Sustainable Development Goals